WildAid/o-fish-realm/README.md

 O-FISH (Officer Fishery Information Sharing Hub) is a multi-platform application that enables officers to browse and record boarding report data from their mobile devices.

 This repo implements the O-FISH Realm serverless backend application and contains sample data.
-The `CodeForGoodBackup` directory contains a `mongodump` of the database, suitable for building and testing.
+The `WildAidSampleBackup` directory contains a `mongodump` of the database, suitable for building and testing.
 The `WildAidDemo` directory contains the serverless functions, triggers, values, Realm Sync rules and other code that makes up the backend for the [web](https://github.com/WildAid/o-fish-web), [iOS](https://github.com/WildAid/o-fish-ios) and [Android](https://github.com/WildAid/o-fish-android) applications - together with the connection to the associated MongoDB Atlas database.

 ## <A NAME="O-FISHinstall">O-FISH Installation</A>